1liale/MLFS_Follow_Along/README.md

 - [KNN](/KNN/) example demonstrating iris colour classification.
 - [Linear Regression](/LinearRegression/) example demonstrating find a line of best fit for a set of points.
 - [Logistic Regression](/LogisticRegression/) example demonstrating classifcation of binary features.
+- [Naive Bayes](/NaiveBayes/)hypothetis of independent features on a simple classification example.